Alfreda Frances Bikowsky: Blocking intelligence sharing before September 11, 2001

 Bikowsky was a senior staff member at the Bin Laden Issue Station in January 2000.
 She was the direct supervisor of Michael Anne Casey, a CIA staff operations officer who was assigned to track future 9/11 hijacker Khalid al-Mihdhar at an al-Qaeda operatives' meeting in Malaysia in early January 2000.
 Casey blocked a draft cable written by Doug Miller, an FBI agent detailed to the Bin Laden Issue Station, to the FBI warning that al-Mihdhar had a multiple-entry visa for travel to the U.S. Mark Rossini, another FBI agent first assigned to the Bin Laden Issue Station in 1999, testified that Casey also verbally ordered him to not share information with FBI headquarters about al-Mihdhar or Nawaf al-Hazmi, who was traveling with al-Mihdhar.
 Rossini further stated that Bikowsky told congressional investigators in 2002 that she hand-delivered al-Mihdhar's visa information to FBI headquarters.
 This was later proven false by FBI log books.
 The CIA shared some details about al-Mihdhar with the FBI at that time, but not that he had a valid visa to enter the U.S.

 Rendition of Maher Arar

 Former CIA officer John Kiriakou was interviewed about the arrest and extraordinary rendition of an innocent Canadian citizen Maher Arar, which occurred in September 2002 at John F. Kennedy International Airport.
 Kiriakou objected directly to a "senior female CIA counter-terrorism officer" (presumably Bikowsky), who did not know Arabic, after realizing that she confused Arar with another known Al-Qaeda operative whose name sounded similar in English but was completely different in Arabic.
-Kiriakou said that she overruled his objections and ordered the rendition anyways.
+Kiriakou said that she overruled his objections and ordered the rendition anyway.
 Arar was sent to Syria, where he was tortured and held for almost one year.
 In reference to the episode, he referred to the film Zero Dark Thirty.